revaturelabs/interviewquestions/Java/OOP/Polymorphism.md

 <details><summary> <b>Show Answer</b> </summary>

-  **Ans**: Dynamic Polymorphism is also called Run-time Polymorphism or Method overriding.
+> Dynamic Polymorphism is also called Run-time Polymorphism or Method overriding.
 The method behavior is decided during runtime in static polymorphism.

 </details>